SabbaKilam/simpleneo4j/README.txt

 Attempt an as-simple-as-possible api for the family circle graph database.

-Expanding list of database methods in module api_methods:
+An Expanding list of database methods in module api_methods:
     tryNeo
     getAllMembers
     createPair (has a front end button)